PondiB/EOCubeMLAPI/README.md

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md)for details on the process for submitting pull requests to us.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Organizations and projects that provided data and tools.